Social Media

 sungei buloh wetland reserve kids stroller

-Sungei Buloh has several walking trails, including Route 1 (3km), Route 2 (5km), and includes the longest boardwalk), and Route 3 (7km).
-The 500-meter long Mangrove Boardwalk, which winds its way through the mangrove trees, is just perfect for my daughter who can hike a little over a mile comfortably before asking to be carried.
+Sungei Buloh has several walking trails, including the Coastal Trail, Forest Trail and Mid-Canopy Walk.
+Most of these trails are stroller-friendly, and are perfect even for toddlers!
+The 500-meter-long Mangrove Boardwalk, which winds its way through the mangrove trees, is just perfect for my daughter, who can hike a little over a mile comfortably before asking to be carried.
 The Boardwalk is also stroller- and wheelchair-friendly.

 sungei buloh wetland reserve kingfisher observation pod